killynathan/SystemsProgramming/README.md

-assignments for the course: systems programming
+assignments for cs241: systems programming